moneroguides/1x04-using-monero-with-enhanced-privacy/script.md

 You should bare in mind is that Tor is not perfect and most of the hazards exist when traversing between the darknet to the clearnet.
 This is however, a simple way to inhance your privacy and prevent your State or ISP from easily identifying your use of the Monero network.

+Also note worthy; if you are syncing the blockchain from scratch this way, you will be waiting a very long time!

 After that's done, the next thing to do is make your RPC server availble over Tor.
 To do that, we're going to be setting up a hidden service.